 - extends to the public the history and far-reaching impact of Magna Carta by actively seeking out those who may have an interest in supporting and implementing it;

 - provides ongoing financial support for the Magna Carta Trust in England.

 The Order’s continued relevance was enhanced by its participation in 1987 with the display and interpretation in Philadelphia of a 13th century copy owned by Ross Perot.
 This helped to support the increased interest in America’s traditions of freedom arising from the Bicentennial Celebration of the Constitution of the United States in that year and of the United States Bill of Rights in 1991.
 In October of 1993, the Marshal of the Order was named a Trustee of the Magna Carta Trust in England.

 In 2009, several of the Order’s Banners were loaned to Fraunces Tavern Museum in New York City to support a special “Foundations of Freedom” exhibit featuring the Lincoln Cathedral Magna Carta.
 Hugh of Wells, Bishop of Lincoln, brought the copy to the cathedral upon his return from Runnymede in 1215, and it has been there ever since.

-The Order is governed by a Board of 11 Officers (Marshal, Justiciar, Chancellor, Chirurgeon, Genealogist, Herald, Historiographer, Prelate, Keepers of the Purse, Rolls and Signet), and 25 Sureties in five Classes of five members each.
+The Order is governed by a Board of 10 Officers (Marshal, Justiciar, Crusader Commander (of the Military Order of the Crusades), Chancellor, Chirurgeon, Historiographer, Prelate, Keepers of the Purse, Rolls and Signet), and 25 Sureties in five Classes of five members each.
 The Military Order of the Crusades (MOC) is represented by the Crusader Commander.